Steps to Enroll

-Students who feel they meet the criteria above are required to schedule a meeting with Connor Keese, Student Outreach Supervisor, to request an exception to participate in the Dual Enrollment program at Mission College.
+Students who feel they meet the criteria above are required to schedule a meeting with Connor Keese, Director of Outreach & Student Development, to request an exception to participate in the Dual Enrollment program at Mission College.
 Please note meeting with designated staff does not guarantee approval for admission.

 Students should provide prior to this meeting:

 - Completed Dual Enrollment Form signed by designated school official

 - Unofficial copies of high school and/or middle school transcripts